bow-tie pasta

 A comforting Ashkenazi Jewish classic featuring toasted buckwheat groats (kasha) and bow-tie pasta, tossed with sweet, caramelized onions.
 This savory, earthy dish is perfect as a hearty side or a light main course.

-Most dry bow-tie pasta (farfalle) is vegan as it is made simply from durum wheat semolina and water.
-However, you should always check the packaging for egg ingredients, which are more common in fresh pasta or specific 'egg pasta' varieties.
+Standard dry bow-tie pasta (farfalle) is typically vegan as it is made from semolina flour and water.
+However, always check the label for egg ingredients.

 Explore more ingredients in the grain category with complete nutrition information.